Frequently Asked Questions (FAQ)

 For more information about San Joaquin County’s housing crisis, please click here.

 Yes – there are groups of people who experience homelessness in different ways, but all homelessness is characterized by extreme poverty coupled with a lack of stable housing.
-Children on their own or with their families, single adults, seniors, and veterans compose various demographic groups that may use different types of programs or services or have differing factors that contribute to their homelessness.
+Children on their own or with their families, single adults, seniors, and veterans compose various demographic groups that may need different types of programs or services, or have differing factors that contribute to their homelessness.
 There are also those who experience homelessness for various lengths of time (short-term, long-term, or “chronic”) or who experience multiple episodes of homelessness (moving between housing and homelessness).
 Those who are “doubled up” or “couch surfing” are also considered homeless if their housing arrangement is for economic reasons and is unstable (a disagreement or other scenario could result in being asked to leave).
-Accessible and affordable housing is the key underlying need for all these situations regardless of other demographic factors.
+A vast body of research indicates that accessible and affordable housing is the key underlying need for all these situations regardless of other demographic factors.

 Typically, about 25% of individuals living in local shelters report a substance abuse problem, and about 20% report a mental illness.
 For the unsheltered, these rates are difficult to determine but likely higher.
 Still, the majority of the homeless do not struggle with substance abuse and chronic mental illness.
 There are many reasons why an individual might become homeless, and the trauma of homelessness can often result in the development of a substance abuse or mental health problem.
 Characterizing the issue of homelessness as an addiction and mental health crisis is not inaccurate, but fails to acknowledge that it is virtually impossible to address those issues for an individual living unsheltered day to day.
 This is what is meant by the term “Housing First“.
 Stable housing is an essential component of effective treatment; lack of stable housing virtually ensures that treatment for these issues will not be successful.